Codeception/Codeception/docs/03-AcceptanceTests.md

 PhpBrowser will store the HTML code and WebDriver will save a screenshot of the page.

 Sometimes you may want to inspect a web page opened by a running test.
-For such cases you may use the [pauseExecution](http://codeception.com/docs/modules/WebDriver#pauseExecution) method of WebDriver module.
+For such cases you may use the [pauseExecution](http://codeception.com/docs/modules/WebDriver#pauseExecution) method of the WebDriver module.

 You can also record your tests step by step and review the execution flow as a slideshow with the help of the [Recorder extension](http://codeception.com/addons#CodeceptionExtensionRecorder).